How to Share a PDF as a Link (Google Drive)

 7. Click Done.

 The PDF link is now copied to your clipboard.
 Paste it into any text field.
-A Google Drive PDF link usually starts with https://drive.google.com/file/d/.
+Google Drive PDF links always start with https://drive.google.com/file/d/.
+You now have a shareable PDF link you can paste into an email, message, form, spreadsheet, or document.

 For a full overview of access settings and permission roles, see Share files from Google Drive.